joostdecock/site/pages/about/pledge.md

 In practice, all donations received in the previous 12 months will be transfered to MSF once per year, on the 10th of December.

-### Caveat
-> TL;DR: I promise to donate 100% of what I receive, I'll try to cover the transaction fees (so it's also 100% of what you give).
->  {:.lead }
-{:.warning}

-When you donate, PayPal charges a fee.
-The donations pledge only applies to the money received, and not to the fee charged.

-Historically, I have donated 100% of donations given, and paid the difference (the total of fees) out of my own pocket.

-I hope to continue to do that, because I like the idea that 100% of what you give goes to charity.

-However, I cannot pledge this, because if this project becomes wildly successful, it would bankrupt me to pay the transaction fee on all donations.

 ## Donations history

 ![Donations overview](/img/donations.svg)

+> ##### Notes
+> - For freesewing, the (book)year starts/ends on December 10th.
+> - Donations prior to September 2017 were made on makemypattern.com.
-**Note:** I started accepting donations in November 2014.
-Donations of those first couple of weeks are lumped in with the 2015 donations.
+> - I started accepting donations in November 2014.
+Donations of those
+> first couple of weeks are lumped in with the 2015 donations.
+{:.tip}

+If you'd like to donate, you can do so [here](/patrons/join)

 * TOC - Do not remove this line
 {:toc}